SpenceKonde/megaTinyCore/README.md

 * CALL is 3 cycles instead of 4 on classic AVR
 * ST and STD is 1 cycle vs 2 on classic AVR (STS is still 2 - as any two word instruction must be)

 As you can see, everything that involves writing to the SRAM is faster now; it would appear that any time it is writing to a location based on one of the pointer registers or the stack pointer, it's a single cycle.
-This has the knockon effect of making all the variants of call faster too, since they have to put the return address into the stack.
-It would appear that, other than the improvement to SBI/CBI, all the differences between AVRxm, AVRxt, and AVRe+ are related to how it interacts with the memory.
+All the other improvements except CBI and SBI can be viewed as a consequence of that.
+Of course the variants of call are faster, they have to put the return address into the stack.
 I can't say I've ever felt like LAT, LAC, or LAS would be terribly useful as they are described in the instruction set manual - those take a register and the address pointed to by the Z register, and load the contents of the specified address, and toggle, set or clear in that memory address the bits that were set to begin with in the register.
-If that worked on special function registers, it would be a very useful instruction.
-But it says they only work on SRAM... so not as much of a loss. `XCH` is more obviously useful than the others, but all 4 of them comr with the need to set up the Z register... which in many cases would take out the most exciting use cases.
+If that worked on special function registers, it would be a very useful instruction (taking PERIPHERAL.REGISTER |= SOME_BIT_bm; from a 5 clock, non-atomic operation to a 2 clock atomic one!
+But it says they only work on SRAM... so not as much of a loss. `XCH` is more obviously useful than the others, but all 4 of them come with the need to set up the Z register... which in many cases would take long enough that it wouldn't be a notable improvement.

 Note that the improvement to PUSH can make interrupts respond significantly faster (since they have to push the contents of registers onto the stack at the beginning of the ISR), though the corresponding POP's at the end aren't any faster.
 The change with ST impacted tinyNeoPixel.
 Prior to my realizing this, the library worked on SK6812 LEDs (which happened to be what I tested with) at 16/20 MHz, but not real WS2812's.
 However, once I discovered this, I was able to leverage it to use a single tinyNeoPixel library instead of a different one for each port like was needed with ATTinyCore (for 8 MHz, they need to use the single cycle OUT on classic AVRs to meet timing requirements, the two cycle ST was just too slow; hence the port had to be known at compile time, or there must be one copy of the routine for each port, an extravagance that the ATtiny parts cannot afford.
 But with single cycle ST, that issue vanished).